Pakistan floods are ‘a monsoon on steroids’, warns UN chief

 This year's record monsoon is comparable to the devastating floods of 2010 - the deadliest in Pakistan's history - which left more than 2,000 people dead.

+In a video message, Mr Guterres called South Asia a "climate crisis hotspot" where people were 15 times more likely to die from climate impacts.

-Mr Guterres said: "Let's stop sleepwalking towards the destruction of our planet by climate change.
+"Let's stop sleepwalking towards the destruction of our planet by climate change.
 Today, it's Pakistan.
 Tomorrow, it could be your country."

+He said the UN appeal aimed to provide 5.2 million people with food, water, sanitation, emergency education and health support.

 Many factors contribute to flooding, but a warming atmosphere caused by climate change makes extreme rainfall more likely.